Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 Participants proposed \textit{three ways to improve the process} through (a) \textbf{knowing the impact of a seam}, (b) \textbf{adding action items}, and (c) \textbf{creating an organizationally accessible collection of seams.} \textit{First, }they wished to know \textit{the impact of a particular seam on the outcome}.
 Knowing the impact would make the seamful information more actionable because it could “evaluate which seams to tackle first vs. later” (P23), a perspective effectively expressed here:

-\begin{quote} Show me what's the impact of this seam vs that seam?...
-Something like this seam impacts 35\% of the final AI decision vs. that seam impacts 10\% would be a killer feature because then I can prioritize seams using both the impact and the stickers.
-(P04, a senior XAI focused UX researcher) \end{quote}
+\begin{quote} Show me what's the impact of this seam vs that seam: seam X impacts 35\% of the AI decision vs. seam Y impacts 10\% would be a killer feature because then I can prioritize using the impact data and the stickers on the board.
+(P04, an XAI focused UX researcher) \end{quote}

-\textit{Second, }there was a high demand \textit{for adding action items and recommendations along with the seamful information.} Participants suggested that the process would be “more powerful if [they] knew what to do with the seam” (P33).
+\textit{Second, }there was a demand \textit{for adding action items and recommendations along with the seamful information.} Participants suggested that the process would be “more powerful if [they] knew what to do with the seam” (P33).
 They recommended that adding the action item could “help less experienced end users to take the right action and make things consistent across the team” (P19).
-Moreover, accompanying the “so what?” elements with seamful information can “boost adoption because clients want answers and, more importantly, hand holding to get those answers” (P03).
-Adding action items, they felt, would “get users to the answer faster” (P08).

-\textit{Third,} there was a popular suggestion to \textit{create a collection of seams accessible across the organization.} Having a corpus of seams categorized across “domains, problems, and AI life cycles stages would be a good starter pack” (P20).Participants had a few recommendations: one way could be “a design feature where users can flag useful seams, which are then added to the collection” (P01).
-Some highlighted a “low hanging yet rich source of seams...the limitations documentations that already exist in organizations” (P07).
-They argued that “turning the latent information in the limitations or risk documentation in tech companies into activated knowledge can be a resourceful way to go about seamful design” (P40).
+\textit{Third,} there was a popular suggestion to \textit{create a corpus of seams accessible across the organization.} Having a corpus of seams categorized across “domains, problems, and AI life cycles stages would be a good starter pack” (P20).
+Participants had a few recommendations: one way could be “a design feature where users can flag useful seams, which are then added to the collection” (P01).
+Some highlighted an “inexpensive yet rich source of seams---the limitations documents” (P07).
+They argued that “turning the latent information in the limitations documentation in tech companies into activated knowledge can be a resourceful way to do seamful XAI” (P40).